teshager-Mamo/teshager-Mamo/README.md

 - 👋 Hi, I’m @teshager-Mamo
 - 👀 I’m interested in ...
-Phayton
+Phayton and R
 - 🌱 I’m currently learning ...
 Data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---